Learning how to make your own e liquid is a must if you’re serious about vaping!

 DIY E liquid; the ingredients

-Let’s have a look at the four main components of DIY e liquid…
+Let’s have a look at the four main ingredients of DIY e liquid…

-The big bad flavor carrier of the DIY e liquid mixing world…
+The big bad flavor carrier of the e liquid mixing world…

 Propylene Glycol is used to dilute your concentrated nicotine and flavoring(s).
 It’s a runny liquid that gives a throat hit typical of a traditional cigarette.
 It’s also reported that PG has anti-bacterial properties and helps to extend the shelf life of your vape juice.